 - The content of the poem: The content is the main body of the poem and you should understand the message and subject matter.

-- Language and style of the poem: The style, figures of speech and theme are to be considered.
+- Language and style of the poem: The style, figures of speech, and theme are to be considered.
 The style is the way the language is structured.
 It is the manner the poem is done.
-The theme is the central idea and the dominating pointing of the poem.
+The theme is the central idea and the dominating point of the poem.
 The figures of the speech are simile, metaphor, personification, hyperbole, irony, euphemism, etc.